RezhaIkhwanH/capstone-project/README.md

 ## What’s Inside This Repository?

 - **Model Code**: Implementation of the crop disease detection model using TensorFlow.
-- **Dataset Pipeline**: Scripts for preprocessing and augmenting the dataset for training.
 - **Training Notebooks**: Jupyter notebooks for model training and evaluation.
 - **Save Model**: Saved model files for deployment and further use.

 ## How can you clone the project??:
 You can clone this repository with this methods:
-* HTTPS: Use Git or SVN checkout by making use of this URL: https://github.com/Kimitozuki/EduSign-ML.git
+* HTTPS: Use Git or SVN checkout by making use of this URL:
   ```sh
   git clone https://github.com/RezhaIkhwanH/capstone-project-ML.git
   ```